API¶

 2 - hybrid interpolation: channels with integer data type (raw values) that have a conversion that outputs float values will use linear interpolation, otherwise the previous sample is used

-New in version 6.2.0.
+Added in version 6.2.0.

-interpolation mode for float channels; default 1
+Interpolation mode for float channels.

 0 - repeat previous sample

-New in version 6.2.0.
+Added in version 6.2.0.

 - Returns: